Tuesday, August 12, 2025

 "A Saturday afternoon cruise" a short story by Craig Zimmerman

-Jerry was watching Saturday morning cartoons when his buddy David pulled outside in his new van.
+Jerry Nelson was watching Saturday morning cartoons when his buddy David pulled outside in his new van.

 Jerry had to admit the new ride was impressive- especially the mural of a nearly naked young woman painted on the side of the van.